 Best Snaefellsnes Tours from Reykjavik

 There are many companies offering Snaefellsnes Peninsula day tours from Reykjavik.
-You can find the best selection of those tours on GetYourGuide website.
+You can find the best selection of those tours on the GetYourGuide website.

 Price differences are usually due to different group sizes (big bus vs. minibus), and sometimes there are additional things included.
 For example, this tour includes a home-cooked local dinner.
 If you rather book a private tour, this is the cheapest tour I was able to find.

 TIP: We book all our tours via GetYourGuide (and if not possible, then via Viator).
 We recommend it over booking directly with the companies.
-Most of the time, the rates are better, they sometimes have seasonal discounts, and they offer free cancelation up till 24 hours before the tour, which is practically never the case when booking directly.
+Most of the time, the rates are better, they sometimes have seasonal discounts, and they offer free cancelation up to 24 hours before the tour, which is practically never the case when booking directly.

 So, this is our guide to visiting the Snaefellsnes Peninsula and Snaefellsjokull National Park.
 I hope that you found it useful.
 If you have any questions, don’t hesitate to leave a reply below.